uw-loci/forward-cron-job/README.txt

        .ome.tiff files.
     3. The cron job contained in the file "publish.sh" runs hourly.
 When it detects new files in the /data directory, it does two things:
-       - Create a thumbnail for each dataset by running "CreateThumbnail.java"
+       - Create a thumbnail for each dataset by running "CreateThumbnail"
        - Copy the thumbnail and the METS companion file into /var/www/forward/adds directory
     4. Forward queries the /var/www/forward/adds directory and links the files there to its website.

-A couple of notes on setting this up properly.
-First, CreateThumbnail.java needs to be compiled with loci_tools.jar (found here: http://www.loci.wisc.edu/software/bio-formats).
-This file, along with /bftools (also on that same website) and the log4j.properties file should all be stored in the same directory as publish.sh and CreateThumbnail.java.
+To compile the code:
-CreateThumbnail.java can then be compiled by running:
+  mvn

-    javac -cp loci_tools.jar CreateThumbnail.java
+To upload changes to the server: bin/upload-to-server.sh

 After that, publish.sh (which calls the Java program) should run correctly.
 To make it a cron job, it has been sym-linked to the /etc/cron.hourly directory.

 For more information, see:
     http://loci.wisc.edu/wiscscan/uw-forward-collaboration